uktrade/export-opportunities/README.md

 * There was originally a model called `User` which stored details of people who could access the admin site.
 This has been renamed to `Editor`, so `User` can be instead used for end-users who subscribe and apply for opportunities.

-* Editors can be one of three roles: Uploader, Publisher or Administrator:
+* Editors can be one of four roles: Uploader, Previewer, Publisher or Administrator:

   * **Uploaders** can add new opportunities and edit ones they created.
 Can view only opportunities and enquiries of his own or that belong to the service provider he belongs to.
   * **Previewers** can view all opportunities, edit none.
 Can view all opportunities and enquiries.